 Integrating back into civilian life after a tour of service with the armed services can be difficult.
-Leaving the armed services with a service-related injury that makes a veteran 100-percent disabled is even more difficult.
+Leaving the armed services with a service-related injury that makes a veteran 100% disabled is even more difficult.
 However, this disabled veteran can access several benefits from the U.S. Department of Veterans Affairs (VA).

-Every disabled veteran is eligible for free medical care during the course of his lifetime.
+Every disabled veteran is eligible for free medical care during the course of his or her lifetime.
 This benefit is provided not only at veterans hospitals, but also at civilian facilities.
 The VA makes the transition easier.
 Once a major service-related injury is identified, a veteran will receive a medical discharge, which is considered an honorable discharge for the purposes of identifying what benefits the veteran is eligible for.
 Medical treatment includes dental, life insurance and optometry.

 For example, if an individual was a sergeant, she would receive equal compensation for what a sergeant with the same time and service would receive if she was still active in the military, along with annual cost-of-living raises.

 A comparable civilian facility would be a Super Wal-Mart.
 This benefit allows the veteran and his family to shop at any commissary located on any military base.
 Shopping at a commissary saves the family and veteran a lot of money because the prices of products are much cheaper at a commissary than at a civilian store.

-Veterans with 100-percent disability are provided a housing allowance, which can be used for rent or the payment of a mortgage.
-If the veteran does not own a home, the federal government will provide to the veteran with a grant that pays up to 50 percent of the home's value, not exceeding $46,000.
+Veterans with 100% disability are provided a housing allowance, which can be used for rent or the payment of a mortgage.
+If the veteran does not own a home, the federal government will provide to the veteran with a grant that pays housing allowance of the home's value, not exceeding $46,000.